dss-extensions/opendss-svn-mirror/trunk/Version8/Distrib/BitrockInstaller/readme.txt

 Copyright (c) 2017-2023, Battelle Memorial Institute All rights reserved.

-opendsscmd version 1.7.6
+opendsscmd version 1.7.7
 ========================

 This is a 64-bit command-line version of the simulator for Windows, Linux and Mac OSX operating systems.
 It is model-compatible with version 9 of the Windows-only version.
 The major differences between opendsscmd and Windows-only OpenDSS are:

 1 - There is no support for Windows COM automation, and no separate DLL version.
-(Use FNCS or HELICS instead)
+(Use FNCS, HELICS, or py_dss_interface instead)

 2 - There is no graphical user interface (GUI) or plotting.
 (Use MATLAB or Python instead)